previsionio/prevision-python/docs/source/getting_started.rst

                                              username='username',
                                              password='password')

+For more information on all the available connectors, check out the :ref:`project_reference` full documentation.

 Creating a data source
 ~~~~~~~~~~~~~~~~~~~~~~

 After you've created a connector, you need to use a datasource to actually refer to and fetch a resource
 in the distant data source.
 To create a datasource, you need to link the matching connector and to supply
-the relevant info, depending on the connector type.
+the relevant info, depending on the connector type:

 .. code-block:: py